-Police: Suspect in 5 shootings opens fire in standoff
+Suspect in 5 shootings found dead in Nashville hotel room

 NASHVILLE, Tenn.
-(AP) - A suspect in the shooting of five people in Tennessee fired shots at U.S. marshals who went to a hotel to arrest him Thursday, but no injuries were reported, authorities said.
+(AP) - A suspect in the shooting of five people in Tennessee fired shots at U.S. marshals who went to a Nashville hotel to arrest him Thursday before he was found dead inside a room, authorities said.

-Police were on the scene of a La Quinta hotel in Nashville and SWAT negotiators were trying to make contact with Michael Tucker, who was holed up inside, Metro Nashville police spokeswoman Kris Mumford said.
+Michael Lynn Tucker, 48, died of an apparent self-inflicted gunshot wound after police breached the room’s door and used a drone to look inside, Metro Nashville police spokeswoman Kris Mumford said.

-Marshals went to arrest Tucker on Thursday morning on charges that he shot five people Friday in Memphis, Mumford said.
-Three people were killed and two others were wounded, Memphis police said.
+Marshals went to the La Quinta hotel to arrest Tucker on charges that he killed three people and wounded two others in a shooting in a Memphis neighborhood Friday, Mumford said.
 Tucker was placed on the Tennessee Bureau of Investigation’s most-wanted list after the Memphis shooting.

-As marshals went to arrest Tucker at the Nashville hotel, he fired three shots at them, Mumford said.
+As marshals approached the hotel room Thursday morning, he fired three shots at them, Mumford said.
 No one was hit, and marshals did not return fire, she said.

+SWAT negotiators tried to make contact with Tucker, but he did not respond.
+Police entered the room several hours after the first arrest attempt.

 Sign up for Daily Newsletters